Article

 Challenges making stab resistant garments

 AgResearch’s new stab-resistant fabric combines wool fibre with a synthetic yarn that’s very difficult to cut.
-Senior Scientist Dr Stewart Collie explains why it is difficult to cut and shows how special electric shears perform the task that standard scissors can’t achieve.
+Senior Scientist Dr Stewart Collie explains why this presents a challenge for constructing garments.

 Rights: The University of Waikato Te Whare Wānanga o Waikato